-Torsion (shape code 63) for the outer with closed (shape code 51) or single leg (shape code 99) as internal if required by the design.
+Torsion links (shape code 63) for the outer linkwith closed links (shape code 51) or single leg links (shape code 99) as internal links if required by the design.
 Note that this is not a user option but is determined by the design.